-As one final example, we might also use the DMA for this operation, as with Tbl.
+Still, if all accesses were able to be aligned, then we might also use the DMA for this operation.
+Hence, the DMA makes our final example in Tbl.
 4.14.
 This is almost identical to the memcpy function above that used the DMA, save that the pointer for the value read is given to be the address of c, and that the DMA is instructed not to increment its source pointer.
 The DMA will still do len reads, so the asymptotic performance will never be less than 2N clocks per transfer.